Vorlonsoft/AndroidRate/README.md

                                            *         setStoreType(APPLE, long) (Apple App Store, long - your application ID),
                                            *         setStoreType(String...)
 (Any other store/stores, String... - an URI or array of URIs to your app) and
                                            *         setStoreType(Intent...)
 (Any custom intent/intents, Intent... - an intent or array of intents) */
-      .setInstallDays((byte) 0)           // default is 10, 0 means install day, 10 means app is launched more than 10 days later than installation
+      .setInstallDays((byte) 0)           // default is 10, 0 means install day, 10 means app is launched 10 or more days later than installation
-      .setLaunchTimes((byte) 3)           // default is 10, 3 means app is launched more than 3 times
+      .setLaunchTimes((byte) 3)           // default is 10, 3 means app is launched 3 or more times
-      .setRemindInterval((byte) 1)        // default is 1, 1 means app is launched more than 1 day after neutral button clicked
+      .setRemindInterval((byte) 1)        // default is 1, 1 means app is launched 1 or more days after neutral button clicked
       .setRemindLaunchTimes((byte) 1)     // default is 1, 1 means each launch, 2 means every 2nd launch, 3 means every 3rd launch, etc
       .setShowLaterButton(true)           // default is true
       .set365DayPeriodMaxNumberDialogLaunchTimes((short) 3) // default is Short.MAX_VALUE, Short.MAX_VALUE means unlimited occurrences within a 365-day period